 A few years ago my mother and I were discussing some popular perfumes.
 I mentioned Calvin Klein Euphoria which was a fairly new release then (2005) and she commented that while Euphoria wasn't awful, it was "too much of this and not enough of that".
 I knew exactly what she was talking about, though I do think it has the potential of being godawful when over-applied (anything over two sprays is too overdoing it in this case).

 The "too much of this" is easy enough to define- too much sugary synthetic red fruit with a Angelified patchouli edge.
 It gets very cloying very quickly and sucks all the air out of the room.
 The "not enough of that" part is more difficult to explain.
-Euphoria has some potential and on the odd winter day it can actually be oddly pleasant to wear and more than a little sexy in a red velvet way.
-But it's not dark enough, lacks some edge and mystery.
-It is supposed to have a mahogany wood note, but I can't say I get any.
-Some real wood with a masculine touch would have given the perfume some much-needed balance and save it from that poisonous synthetic territory.
+Euphoria has some potential and on the odd winter day it can actually be perversely pleasant to wear, and more than a little sexy in a red velvet way.
+But it's not dark enough, and lacks some edge and mystery.
+Euphoria is supposed to have a mahogany wood note, but I can't say I get any.
+Some real wood with a masculine touch would have given the perfume a much-needed balance and save it from that poisonous synthetic territory.